qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 There are no required configuration parameters for named sparse vectors.

-However, you can optionally tune the following parameters for the underlying [sparse indexing](../indexing/#sparse-vector-index).
+However, there are optional parameters to tune the underlying [sparse index](../indexing/#sparse-vector-index).

 ### Delete collection